Alianno-Tulloch/AI-Tic-Tac-Toe-Bot/README.md

 1. **Graphviz Software, Version 13.1.0** (for rendering)
     - Download from https://graphviz.org/download/, download version 13.1.0, using the exe listed
     - During installation, make sure to add Graphviz's `/bin` folder to your system PATH.
 There is an option to do so in the installer. if you miss this option during installation, you'll have to manually add it.

+    Once the Graphviz software has been added to your system PATH, make sure you restart your IDE/Code Editor/Terminal, so it will update to display